 Lenovo is hosting its annual partner conference this week in Orlando, where the theme “Accelerate” doesn’t really apply to the hordes of tourists crowding the elevators.
 It’s an interesting theme, however, considering the momentum Lenovo has experienced over the past year with its channel sales.
 So what can we expect from the PC, server, mobile and cloud vendor?

-Happy Thursday, and welcome to the Channel Partner Program Roundup, our weekly foray into what’s happening in the channel partner space.
-This week we’ve got news from Avaya, Lancope and Gravitant, so if you’re ready, let’s ride.
+Happy Thursday, and welcome to the Channel Partner Program Roundup, our weekly take on what’s happening in the channel space.
+In this week’s roundup we’ve got news from Crucial, Carousel Industries and BetterCloud, so without further ado, let’s get to it.